Association of Translators Interpreters and Professional Language Consultants

-in accordance with Italian Law No. 4/2013 can enroll in any of the translation courses offered by the Association to become member IATI and receive a Certification of Quality and Professional Qualification for Translation Services, which is released in Italy and which finds validity in all EU Member Countries.
+All those who wish to work as "certified" translators and/or interpreters in accordance with Italian Law No. 4/2013 can enroll in any of the translation courses offered by the Association to obtain a Master in Translation, a Translator Identification Card, and a Certification of Quality and Professional Qualification for Translation Services, which is released in Italy and which finds validity in all EU Member Countries.

 Starter Translation Course

 Translator / Terminologist Course

 Master Course in Translation for Publishing and Editing